-All applications will be considered initially against all the competition eligibility criteria (described in section 4) and then against the assessment areas outlined below which are based on the competition's objectives and the likelihood of effective project delivery.

-The eligible projects will be assessed against the assessment criteria below to determine an overall ranking list which will be used to allocate the funding for the competition.
-To be eligible to receive funding, a project must also be allocated a minimum total score of 60% against these assessment criteria.

-The application form and guidance notes are designed to inform you about the types of information you should provide to BEIS for your application to be assessed.
+All applications will be considered initially against all the competition eligibility criteria (described in section 4) and then against the assessment criteria outlined below which are based on the competition's objectives and the likelihood of effective project delivery.
+To be eligible to receive funding, a project must achieve a minimum total weighted score of 60% against these assessment criteria and at least 2 out of 5 against each sub-criterion.
+Further details on the assessment process are provided in Section 3.3 of this ITT/ Guidance notes.
+The application form and these guidance notes are designed to inform applicants about the information they should provide to BEIS for their application to be assessed.